 The guidelines can be downloaded here.

-Recommended length of the manuscript is about 25 000 letters including spaces.
+Recommended length of the original scientific paper, reviews, conceptual papers is about 25 000 letters including spaces, scientific information is about 9 000 letters including spaces.

 Only *.doc, *.docx or *.rtf formats are accepted.